Columbia River: Pollution

 In southeastern Washington, a 50 mi stretch of the river passes through the Hanford Site, established in 1943 as part of the Manhattan Project.
 The site served as a plutonium production complex, with nine nuclear reactors and related facilities along the banks of the river.
 From 1944 to 1971, pump systems drew cooling water from the river and, after treating this water for use by the reactors, returned it to the river.
 Before being released back into the river, the used water was held in large tanks known as retention basins for up to six hours.
 Longer-lived isotopes were not affected by this retention, and several terabecquerels entered the river every day.
 By 1957, the eight plutonium production reactors at Hanford dumped a daily average of 50,000 curies of radioactive material into the Columbia.
 These releases were kept secret by the federal government until the release of declassified documents in the late 1980s.
 Radiation was measured downstream as far west as the Washington and Oregon coasts.

 The nuclear reactors were decommissioned at the end of the Cold War, and the Hanford site is the focus of one of the world's largest environmental cleanup, managed by the Department of Energy under the oversight of the Washington Department of Ecology and the Environmental Protection Agency.
 Nearby aquifers contain an estimated 270 billion US gallons (1 billion m3) of groundwater contaminated by high-level nuclear waste that has leaked out of Hanford's underground storage tanks.
 As of 2008, 1 million US gallons (3,785 m3) of highly radioactive waste is traveling through groundwater toward the Columbia River.
 This waste is expected to reach the river in 12 to 50 years if cleanup does not proceed on schedule.

 In addition to concerns about nuclear waste, numerous other pollutants are found in the river.
 These include chemical pesticides, bacteria, arsenic, dioxins, and polychlorinated biphenyls (PCB).

 Studies have also found significant levels of toxins in fish and the waters they inhabit within the basin.
 Accumulation of toxins in fish threatens the survival of fish species, and human consumption of these fish can lead to health problems.
 Water quality is also an important factor in the survival of other wildlife and plants that grow in the Columbia River drainage basin.
-The states, Indian tribes, and federal government are all engaged in efforts to restore and improve the water, land, and air quality of the Columbia River drainage basin and have committed to work together to enhance and accomplish critical ecosystem restoration efforts.
-Several cleanup efforts are currently underway, including Superfund projects at Portland Harbor, Hanford, and Lake Roosevelt.
+The states, indigenous tribes, and federal government are all engaged in efforts to restore and improve the water, land, and air quality of the Columbia River drainage basin and have committed to work together to accomplish critical ecosystem restoration efforts.
+Several cleanup efforts are underway, including Superfund projects at Portland Harbor, Hanford, and Lake Roosevelt.